binarykitchen/videomail-client/README.md

 To run the prototype full of examples in your browser with Gulp, just do:

 1. `npm install`
-2. `yarn run watch` to ignite a static server and
+2. `npm run watch` to ignite a static server and
 3. open `https://localhost:8443` in your browser

 Best is to study `/prototype/contact_form_json.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.